 Number of Employees

 Catholic Charities of the Archdiocese of Chicago wanted to change its outdated and time-consuming spreadsheet only budgeting process.

-The Questica advanced budget management solution (formerly PowerPlan Corp.) provided them with a fully integrated system that was easy-to-use and affordable for their 50 users of the system.
+Questica’s non-profit budgeting solution, PowerPlan, provided them with a fully integrated system that was easy-to-use and affordable for their 50 users of the system.